We are going to highlight some worthy-to-keep ideas that managed at least once, to sneak out from our kitchen and because of that, we made mistakes.

-The extra time required for the steak to touch the ideal 125 degrees’ temperature makes it easier for you to hit the window of perfect doneness and it also gives a little extra time for the mired reaction (the caramelized crust, that we all crave for) to happen.
+The extra time required for the steak to touch the ideal 125 degrees’ temperature makes it easier for you to hit the window of perfect doneness.
+It also gives a little extra time for the mired reaction (the caramelized crust, that we all crave for) to happen.

 So don’t rinse the cut of meat because it will just take off the myoglobin, the steak’s juice that gets fast into mired reaction.
 Any water on the steak will require the boiling reaction to come into place first.

-So when you season the steak, you should apply a generous sprinkle of kosher salt and pepper and rub/press it into the surface because most of the meat is below the surface and it needs more amount of salt and pepper than you might think.
+So when you season the steak, you should apply a generous sprinkle of kosher salt and pepper.
+Then rub/press it into the surface because most of the meat is below the surface and it needs more amount of salt and pepper than you might think.

 Frequently flipping the steak helps it cook more evenly and prevents it from overcooking.
-The brief period of cooling lets excess heat escape and prevents the meat near the surface from overcooking, and it also helps the meat cook faster because although there is a small amount of heat loss the temperature doesn’t get down far enough for the cooking process to stop.
+The brief period of cooling lets excess heat escape and prevents the meat near the surface from overcooking.
+It also helps the meat cook faster because although there is a small amount of heat loss the temperature doesn’t get down far enough for the cooking process to stop.

-8. The difference in temperature between a medium-rare steak and a rare steak is less than 10 degrees, and it’s hard to feel this difference by doing poking test.
+The difference in temperature between a medium-rare steak and a rare steak is less than 10 degrees.
+It is hard to feel this difference by doing poking test.

-But poking your steak with a meat thermometer, won’t do any harm to your cooking results because the steak will lose very few of its juices, after doing this.
+Poking your steak with a meat thermometer, won’t do any harm to your cooking results because the steak will lose very few of its juices after doing this.
 So the only real and honest way for an average non-professional cooker to accurately distinguish the differences is with a decent meat thermometer.